AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     // Hard-wire the boundary conditions to be Neumann on the low x-face, Dirichlet
     //  on the high x-face, and periodic in the other two directions
-    //  (the first argument is for the low end, the second is for the high end) macproj.setDomainBC({AMREX_D_DECL(LinOpBCType::Neumann,
+    //  (the first argument is for the low end, the second is for the high end)
+    // Note that Dirichlet boundary conditions are assumed to be homogeneous (i.e. phi = 0) macproj.setDomainBC({AMREX_D_DECL(LinOpBCType::Neumann,
                                       LinOpBCType::Periodic,
                                       LinOpBCType::Periodic)},